or, The Utterly Unselfish Prayer

 (Starting Sep 12, Sunday sermons will address Dangerous Prayers.
 Be there or follow online.)

 There are hundreds of prayers in the Bible.
 One could start at Genesis and buzz through, snarfing insights like a bee among the flowers.
 I was tempted to do that.
 Tempted for about six seconds.
 But I knew of two prayers that Jesus presented as exemplary.

 First: "God, have mercy on me a sinner."
 Genuine humility is fundamental to prayer.
 Humility is a basic stretch before the activity of prayer.
 Humility is not simply focusing on how I have messed up, or how messed up I am.
-Some such stretches can do more harm than good.
-Humility best starts from appreciating what the Creator has done for all of us.
-Humility includes trusting that the Almighty can cover my debt of disobedience, the debt I cannot pay.
+Continued self-focus can do more harm than good.
+Humility best starts from appreciating what the Creator has done for all of us!
+Humility includes trusting that the Almighty can disolve my debt of disobedience, the debt I cannot pay.

 Here is the second prayer that Jesus endorsed.
 In Matthew chapter 6.
 Jesus frames this Model Prayer with two ways not to pray.

 pray in the meeting places

 already have their reward.